SPA-MECALS/Backend/README.md

 /!\ A Pull request will not be accepted if there is no tests with your changes.
-    All tests should pass on both your computer and Travis/Appveyor.
+    All tests should pass on both your computer and Travis.